 We all have a stake in working farms.
-Since 2004, Land For Good has helped hundreds of farmers access farmland while thousands of acres of land have remained in active farming.
+Since 2004, Land For Good has helped hundreds of farmers access farmland keeping thousands of acres of land in active farming.
 Entire communities benefit from increased farming opportunity, healthy lands, and a more secure food supply.
 Food security depends on farmer security.
 And farmer security requires land security.

 If you believe that farming and land stewardship are vital to New England’s future, then join with us.
 As a not-for-profit charitable organization supported by grants, donations and fees, we rely on supporters like you to get more farmers on more land – and keep land in farming.